ibm-cloud-docs/solution-tutorials/mean-stack.md

 {: step}

 To remove resource, follow these steps:
-1. With the command below, delete the project to delete all it's components (applications, jobs and so on).
+1. With the command below, delete the project to delete all its components (applications, jobs and so on).
    ```sh
    ibmcloud code-engine project delete --name mean-stack
    ```